 · See How Your Budget Translates to Your Guest Count

-Having a lot of guests can increase the wedding budget quickly, so consider what’s more important to you: having a super lavish wedding even if it means having to cut your guest list down, or having a huge party even if it means it’s not as extravagant.
+Having a lot of guests can increase the wedding budget quickly, so consider what’s more important to you: having a super lavish wedding even if it means having to cut down your guest list, or having a huge party even if it means it’s not as extravagant.
 If you can afford everything you want and all the people you’d love to be there, awesome!
 However, most of us have to face a “this or that” decision - the lavish details or the huge party.

-· Round Up
+· Round Up the Numbers

 When figuring numbers, always round on the higher side to allow yourself some wiggle room.
 Few budgets are 100% accurate in the end, so it’s smart to assume you’ll go over a little.
 In fact, couples typically spend about $7,000 over what they originally anticipated.